-And that, dear readers, is exactly why I do what I do here at Big Brand System.
+And that, dear readers, is exactly why I do what I do here, in my online business.

 I empower you so you can do some of this work by yourself.
 I inspire you to get design and marketing working together to grow your business.

 Over the years I have been approached by many small business owners who needed my help, and couldn’t afford to hire me.

 They wouldn’t have made good clients.
 And it wasn’t because they didn’t have a budget.

 When you’re a designer, working with someone who has never worked with a professional designer before can be frustrating.
 Here’s why: